Alethio36/mediastack/README.md

 * **Configs on local disk only** — SQLite corrupts on NFS/SMB; the wizard refuses network paths for CONFIG_ROOT.
 Media on a NAS is fine; backups on a NAS is encouraged.
+* **DATA_ROOT should be one filesystem.** Imports work by hardlinking torrent → media: instant, zero duplicate space, seeding uninterrupted — and hardlinks cannot cross filesystems.
+If your media spans multiple drives, don't point apps at per-drive folders (that forces slow, space- doubling copies); union the drives into one filesystem first — mergerfs is the standard tool — and use the pool as DATA_ROOT. `configure` warns when it detects a split.
 * **Every update is preceded by a restore point**, and restore points are kept on a daily/weekly/monthly schedule (7 daily, one per week for 4 weeks, one per month for 6 months — `BACKUP_KEEP_*` in `.env`).